top of page

 Failsafe Network's Latent Cause Analysis™ methods were born in the chemical industry, starting in the mid 1970's.
 Initially, our methods focused on understanding the physics of our problems.
 Over time, however, it became apparent that people are ultimately responsible for the things they create, whether it is equipment, process, or system related.
 While our process continues to address the "physics" of our problems, we've introduced the Latent Cause Analysis™ approach to go beyond the physics and require people to see themselves as part of their problems

-Latent Causes are often overlooked, veiled, or hidden, yet powerful influences that contribute to people's tendencies and decisions that contribute to an incident.
+Latent Causes are often overlooked, veiled, or hidden, yet they are powerful influences that affect people's tendencies and decisions that contribute to an incident.
+ALL people will be influenced, which is why a change in a few individuals has little impact on a change in incidents.
+An organization must address latent causes to effect lasting change.

 "This method [Latent Cause Analysis] addresses it all, but in the most effective way I’ve ever seen.
 It addresses the Physical Causes of our problems, as well as the Human and Latent Causes.
 I never knew anything like this existed.
 It’s the missing link.”